Solving Adhesion Issues from Laser Cuts

 Laser cutting can improve quality and cut costs, but the result is scale on the edges of the steel which can often cause poor paint adhesion.
 Acid pickling when incorporated into the pretreatment process is an effective solution.
 When designing a laser scale removal process, work closely with your equipment and chemical supplier.

-Gary Nelson is surface treatment product manager at Chemetall.
-For information, call 800-526-4473, or visit chemetallamericas.com.
+Gary Nelson is surface treatment product manager at Chemetall US, Inc. For information, call 800-526-4473, or visit chemetallamericas.com.